darkobits/chex/README.md

 Chex exports an async function that accepts a string.
 That string may be an executable name, or an executable name and [valid semver range](https://devhints.io/semver).
 If a name alone is provided, Chex makes sure the executable is installed.
 If a semver range is provided along with a name, Chex ensures that the version of the executable satisfies that semver range.
-Chex then returns an Execa decorator bound to the provided executable.
+Chex then returns an Execa wrapper bound to the provided executable.

 Let's imagine we are writing a tool that is going to make several calls to the `git` CLI, and we know